Asymptotic self-similar blow-up profile for three-dimensional axisymmetric Euler equations using neural networks

-For physics-informed neural networks, the cost function is defined by the mean square error and composed of two types of loss.
-The first type of loss is the {\it condition loss}, which evaluates the residue of the boundary conditions associated with the governing equations.
-Here, the residue of the condition is defined as the difference between the neural network approximated boundary condition and the true boundary condition.
-Mathematically, the condition loss can be written as
+To train the neural network, we need a cost function and an optimization algorithm.
+For PINNs, the cost function is composed of two types of loss.
+The first is the {\it condition loss}, which evaluates the residue of the solution condition, where the residue here is defined as the difference between the neural network approximated condition and the true solution condition.
+The condition loss can be written as